+On December 31, 2023, the company's debt-to-equity ratio was 2.74 times and 2.32 times, compared to December 31, 2022, respectively.
+The ratio increased due to an increase in long-term borrowings from financial institutions for real estate development projects, the issuance of longterm bonds, and a decrease in shareholders' equity from operating losses.

-On December 31, 2022, The Company has a debt-toequity ratio compared to December 31, 2021, equal 2.32 times and 2.01 times, respectively.
+On December 31, 2022, The Company has a debt-to-equity ratio compared to December 31, 2021, equal 2.32 times and 2.01 times, respectively.
 The ratio increased due to an increase in long-term loans from financial institutions and a decrease in shareholders' equity from operating losses.

-On December 31, 2021.
-The Company has a debt-toequity ratio compared to December 31, 2020, equal 2.01 times and 2.32 times, respectively.
-The ratio decreased due to the decrease in deposits payment and advances received from customers, and the decrease in loans from financial institutions from the transfers of ownership of various projects of The Company.

-Debt-to-Equity Ratio (According to the terms and conditions for debentures)
+Net Debt-to-Equity Ratio (According to the terms and conditions for debentures)